 Congratulations on Your New Influencer Marketing Plan Certification!

-All these 9 steps put together draw a fail-proof social media strategy.
+All these 9 steps put together to draw a fail-proof social influencer strategy.
 We’ve also included the worst things that could ruin your social media goals and their appropriate solutions to save you from them.
-What’s the first step you’re going to take today to activate your own version of influencer marketing plan?
+What’s the first step you’re going to take today to activate your own version of the influencer marketing plan?